cyberhiker/platformpress/README.md

  * Tweak: Improved subscriber system
  * Tweak: When answer is posted as private ajax shows anonymous avatar
  * Fix: Hide suggestion if no related question found
- * Tweak: Improved anspress tooltip
+ * Tweak: Improved platformpress tooltip
  * Tweak: Wrap post time in anchor
  * New: Replaced history by activity
  * Fix: Set header as 404 if question id is false
  * New: Add link to cancel comment (add/edit)
  * Fix: Comment form not loading after once loaded
- * New: Add page attribute in anspresss shortcode
+ * New: Add page attribute in platformpresss shortcode
- * New: Tool to customize anspress capabilities
+ * New: Tool to customize platformpress capabilities
  * Tweak: Improved admin option page
  * Tweak: Removed extension specific functions
  * Fix: When Anonymous posting is activate, there is a Status option shown
  * Fix: breadcrumbs widget
  * Fix: If user page slug is anything other then "user" it gives 404 error
  * Tweak: Show a warning message if ajax does not return valid JSON
- * Tweak: Added #anspress before grid class
+ * Tweak: Added #platformpress before grid class
  * Fix: Duplicate query strings while sorting using ajax
  * Fix: Do not include trash post status in question query
  * New: overrides via a child-theme
  * Fix: Insert notification only if profile is active
  * Language: French translation update
  * Tweak: Removed span form avatar
- * Fix: Exclude anspress base page from "Front page" page list
+ * Fix: Exclude platformpress base page from "Front page" page list
  * Tweak: Improved CS for form
  * Tweak: Improved CS of class-user.php
  * Tweak: Improved CS of class-form.php